qiskit-community/qiskit-metal/README.md

 * For your own sanity, it is recommended to read this document in its entirety before proceeding.
 * On Windows, the conda environment is strongly recommended because Shapely is difficult to install directly via pip.

-#### Conda environment setup (preferred setup)
+#### Setup in a conda environment (preferred setup)

 If you did not yet install conda, please follow these [instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).
-We will setup a conda environment to use the local copy of qiskit-metal you obtained in the previous section.
+We will setup a conda environment to use the local copy of Qiskit Metal you obtained in the previous section.
 This approach enables you to immediately observe the effect of your code modifications.

 For this section you will need to use the command line.
 If you use github desktop, you can open one from the menu `Repository -> Open In....`